Relative Error of Scaled Poisson Approximation via Stein's Method: Introduction

-Stein's method is a powerful tool for bounding the error of an approximating distribution to an unknown distribution.
-It relies on a Stein's operator $\mathcal{A}$ specified for a given distribution $Q$ such that a r.v. $Z$ follows distribution $Q$ (written as $Z \sim Q$) if and only if $E(\mathcal{A}f)(Z) =0$ for all real-valued functions $f$ defined on the range of $Z$.
+The Stein's method relies on identifying a Stein's operator $\mathcal{A}$ associated with a given distribution~$Q$ such that a r.v. $Y$ follows distribution $Q$ (written as $Y \sim Q$) if and only if $E(\mathcal{A}f)(Y) =0$ for all bounded real-valued functions $f$ defined on the range of $Y$.
 If the distribution of a r.v.~$W$ can be well approximated by $Q$, then $E(\mathcal{A}f)(W)\approx 0$.
-The method solves the so-called Stein's equation
+The error of approximating $E[h(W)]$ by $E[h(Y)]$, for a given metric function $h$, can then be estimated by studying the behavior of $E\mathcal{A} f_h(W)$. where $f_h$ is a solution to the so-called Stein's equation:

-where $h(\cdot)$ is a given metric function such that the probabilistic behavior of $W$ can be represented as $E[h(W)]$.
-Given a solution $f_h$ to the Stein's equation~\eqref{eqn:SteinNorm}, the error of approximating $E[h(W)]$ by $E[h(Z)]$ can then be estimated by studying $E\mathcal{A} f_h(W)$.
-The method was first introduced by Charles Stein in 1972~\cite{Stein1972} to study the normal approximation (to the distribution of a sum of dependent r.v.'s) and later extended to handle Poisson approximations by Chen \cite{Chen1975}.
-Since then, Stein's method applied to Poisson approximations is also referred to as the Stein-Chen method.
-The method has since been extended to study many other approximating distributions including binomial distribution \cite{Ehm1991}, compound Poisson distribution \cite{Barbour1992}, multinomial distribution \cite{Loh1992}, Gamma distribution \cite{Luk1994}, geometric distribution \cite{Pekoz1996}, etc. Recent applications of the method also include ~\cite{chatterjee2010}, \cite{Ying:2016:AEM:2964791.2901463}, ~\cite{Liu:2016:KSD:3045390.3045421,Chwialkowski:2016:KTG:3045390.3045665}, and ~\cite{braverman2016,braverman2017}.
+The Stein's operator $\mathcal{A}$ frequently used in studying Poisson approximations was provided by ~\cite{Chen1975} and often referred to as the Stein-Chen method:

-In this paper, we focus on using the Stein-Chen method to develop error bounds on quality of the scaled Poisson approximation \eqref{eqn:PoisApprox}.
-Since the scalar $k$ is typically not integer-valued, it makes the distribution comparison of the two random variables much harder.
-For example, the conventional Stein's operator:
+Using the Stein-Chen method, moderate deviation bounds on the relative error of a Poisson approximation to a summation of locally dependent indicators was established in~\cite{ChenFangShao2013}, and were later made more general and explicit in~\cite{liu_xia_2020}.

-frequently used in studying Poisson approximations~\cite{Chen1975,Arratia, ChenFangShao2013} would no longer work since the operator only acts on functions $f$ defined on the integers.
-Instead, we show that, when the scalar is a rational number with $k=\frac{n}{m}$, we need a new Stein's operator specified for $\hat{A}_\lambda = m A_\lambda$ that acts on functions $f$ defined on a proper lattice of integers:
+For the scaled Poisson approximation~\eqref{eqn:PoisApprox}, the scalar $\beta=\frac{\mu}{\sigma^2}$ is typically not integer-valued, thus the conventional Stein's operator $\mathcal{A}$ given by~\eqref{eqn:SteinOp1} can not be applied directly as it only acts on bounded functions $f$ defined on the integers.
+We show that, when the scalar is a rational number with $\beta=\frac{n}{m}$, the scaled Poisson approximation \eqref{eqn:PoisApprox}, now equivalent to $nS \approx m A_\lambda$ with $\lambda = \beta \mu$, can still be analyzed via the Stein's method.
+We introduce a new Stein's operator for $\hat{A}_\lambda:= m A_\lambda$, defined as: